Sales Flat in February, Median Price Falls 2.3 Percent

 - Institutional Investor sales by LLC and LPs were up 5.6 percent for the month but were down 9.7 percent from February 2015.
 Despite the increase this past month, investor sales have been on a steady downward trend since reaching a peak in December 2012, falling 73.9 percent.

 - Foreclosure Notices and Sales.
 Foreclosure Notices of Default (NODs) gained 3.5 percent from January 2016 and are up 8.1 percent since the beginning of the year and at their highest levels since April 2015.
 NODs typically fall during the holiday season and pick up again after the first of the year.
 Despite the increase, NODs were down 5.8 percent from a year ago.
 Meanwhile, Notices of Trustee Sale (NTSs) fell 3.9 percent for the month and were down 9.7 percent from February 2015.
-Despite recent activity, both NODs and NTSs are near their lowest levels in our records dating back to January 2007.
+Despite the recent activity, both NODs and NTSs are near their lowest levels in our records dating back to January 2007.
 Foreclosure sales fell 8.4 percent for the month, and are down 11.3 percent in the past 12 months.